My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - The faster option is four hours north on U.S. Highway 101.
 This route will take you through San Rafael, Petaluma, Santa Rosa, and many small towns.

-- The more leisurely, scenic route, is along famous California Highway 1.
+- The more leisurely, scenic route, is along the famous California Highway 1.
 This drive takes 7-8 hours but is worth it if you have the time.
-You’ll work your way up the Northern California Coast, passing through Point Reyes, Mendocino, and Fort Bragg before turning inland.
+You’ll work your way up the Northern California Coast enjoying the view of the Pacific Ocean, passing through Point Reyes, Mendocino, and Fort Bragg before turning inland.

 For my recent trip, I took Highway 101 on my way north.
 I split the drive south by cutting out to Highway 1 to Fort Bragg, then turning inland to drive home on California Highway 20 and 101.